Advanced Study Harold: Advanced Harold Workshop

 Kevin Hines, Teacher

 Kevin Hines has studied and performed at the UCBT since 2000.
 In that time he has learned from teachers like Ian Roberts, Matt Walsh, Amy Poehler, Matt Besser, Armando Diaz, Peter Gwinn, John Lutz, and TJ & Dave.
-Kevin can be seen performing with the UCB house team, Reuben Williams or with his brother in The Brothers Hines.
+Kevin can be seen performing with the UCB house team, The Curfew or with his brother in The Brothers Hines.
 Before all that he graduated from Cornell University where he wrote for the campus humor magazine the Lunatic.
 He has been teaching at the UCB since Spring 2008.